DavidPedraza95/Team_Profile_Generator/README.md

   ## Description
   Using this application, you will generate an html containing a profile card for each Team Member.
-You will answer a breif series of questions to populate the information within the card.
+You will answer a brief series of questions to populate the information within the card.

   <ur>